hotosm/tm-admin/docs/tmschema.md

 key function of the Tasking Manager.

 * tasks - Primary table
-* task_annotations - Utility table for something, it apperas to be unused anywhere
+* task_annotations - Utility table for something, it appears to be unused anywhere
 * task_history - Table for task history
 * task_invalidation_history - Table for task invalidation history
 * task_mapping_issues - Table for issues with a task

+### Task History Table

+This table is used to track the state changes for a task, not including a task being invalidated.
+It contains a description of the status change, when it changed, and the user ID when the task is locked for mapping.
+A single task for a project may go through several state changes during it's lifespan.

+### Task Invalidation History Table

+This table is used to track tasks that are invalidated.
+Unlike simple state changes in the task history table, this tracks which validator invalidated the task, when it was invalidated, and when the issue is resolved.

+### Task Mapping Issues

+TBD

 ## Team Tables